The Year of the Mouse

-The Year of the Mouse is a 1965 animated action comedy film featuring Tom and Jerry.
+The Year of the Mouse is a 1965 animated comedy film featuring Tom and Jerry.
 It was directed and produced by Chuck Jones, with a story by Jones and Michael Maltese and animation by Dick Thompson, Ben Washam, Ken Harris, and Don Towsley.

 In this film, Jerry Mouse and his fellow mouse Nipper torment a sleeping Tom Cat.
 They repeatedly attack him in his sleep, but Tom is left with the impression that these are incidents of self-harm.
 The attacks escalate in seriousness.
 Starting with a fly swatter, the mice proceed to use a revolver, a hangman's noose, a seemingly bloody knife, and a bow and arrow.
 Tom is increasingly scared, until he notices the mice spying on him.
 He takes revenge by tormenting them.

 Plot

 Whilst Tom is sleeping, Jerry and Nipper, standing on a chimney top, decide to play mean tricks on Tom.
 Nipper uses a fishing line to lower Jerry to the bottom of the chimney.
 Jerry hits Tom with a fly swatter, leaving it in Tom's hand, and Nipper quickly reels him in, making Tom believe that he hit himself in his sleep.
 Tom goes back to sleep without thinking of it anymore.

 Later, Jerry is lowered down the chimney holding a revolver.
 Jerry places the gun in Tom's hand while he's asleep and has a string tied to its trigger.
 As Jerry is reeled up, he pulls the string to the gun's trigger, firing the gun and waking Tom up, who is surprised to think he shot at himself in his sleep.
 Panicking at this, he attempts to get rid of the gun, setting it off and creating a long scar on his head.
 Unable to figure it out, he just goes back to sleep.

 The mice then pull off their next trick.
 They drill a hole through the ceiling and lower a noose on Tom.
 Tom wakes up and looks around, getting the noose around his neck.
 Just as he goes back to sleep, the mice lower the other end of the rope onto Tom's hand, which he takes notice.
 He peers at the rope on the chandelier and then he tugs it extremely twice and it extremely pulls his neck.
 He quickly panics as he gets the noose off of his head, but after he gets it off, the chandelier unexpectedly unscrews itself from the ceiling and it falls right on top of Tom's head.
 Tom then gives a quick laugh before he faints and falls flat on his back.